lucas-piessevaux/lucas-piessevaux.github.io/index.md

 A complete CV is available upon request.

+**Note**
-**note** from September 2022 to August 2023, Markus and I were at Stockholm University.
+from September 2022 to August 2023, Markus and I were at Stockholm University, please do not use my SU email address as it is closed.

 **My research interests include**